oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The resulting modified document:

 * does not have the same `/document/tracking/id` as the original document.
 The modified document can use a completely new `/document/tracking/id` or compute one by appending the original `/document/tracking/id` as a suffix after an ID from the naming scheme of the issuer of the modified version.
-It SHOULD not use the original `/document/tracking/id` as a prefix.
+It SHOULD NOT use the original `/document/tracking/id` as a prefix.
 * includes a reference to the original advisory as first element of the array `/document/references[]`.

 ### 9.1.9 Conformance Clause 9: CSAF translator